Paul Dalla Lana

-Paul Dalla Lana is a Canadian entrepreneur, philanthropist, and amateur racing driver who is currently driving for Aston Martin Racing in the World Endurance Championship.
-He is featured in the documentary "The gentleman driver", about non professional drivers.
+Paul Dalla Lana is a Canadian entrepreneur, philanthropist, and former amateur racing driver who recently drove for Northwest AMR in the World Endurance Championship.
+He is featured in the documentary "The Gentleman Driver", about non-professional drivers.

 He is the founder of NorthWest Healthcare Properties Real Estate Investment Trust, which owns and manages medical buildings in Canada.
 In 2008, he donated CAD $20-million to establish the Dalla Lana School of Public Health at the University of Toronto.
 In 2018, it was announced he was making an additional $20-million gift to the school.

+In April 2023, Dalla Lana announced that he would be retiring from motorsport with immediate effect to concentrate on his business ventures.

 Racing record

 Racing career summary

 † As Dalla Lana was a guest driver, he was ineligible to score championship points.